This article was published on April 9, 2021

 Welcome to Adventures with AI, a column exploring what happens when artificial intelligence takes control of everyday tasks.

 I enjoy exercise, but I’ve always hated gyms.
-I loathe them for many reasons: the pugnacious meatheads always hogging the bench; the vacuous EDM pounding my brain into mush; the putrid blend of BO dripping off the walls; the eye-watering fees; the fear of being judged.
+I loathe them for many reasons: the pugnacious meatheads hogging the bench; the vacuous EDM pounding my brain into mush; the putrid blend of BO dripping off the walls; the eye-watering fees; the fear of being judged.
 Gyms are ghastly places frequented by some of the most unpleasant people on Earth.

 After years of enduring these assaults on my senses, I decided enough was enough.
 I cancelled my membership, built a home gym, and started playing five-a-side football with friends.
 It was one of the smartest decisions I’d ever made.